Disney’s Toontown Online: An MMO for Families and Kids of all ages

 The art made the game resonate and feel fun from the start.

 Play at its essence is about fun.
 You can have goals, but fun trumps any other goal.
 This was reflected in all the environments: fun gags instead of weapons, buildings and props with personalities, hats and accessories, silly metaphors to represent business archetypes.

 We always found that adding story based on the main theme, gave a lot of ammunition to do better art and make things much more fun.

-The environment represents an eagle canyon where everything is built out of file cabinets, paperwork and office supplies.
 Below you can also see concepts for the Loan Shark.

 Creative Direction by Felipe Lara

 Art and Game Design by Toontown Online Creative Team.

 All images are the property of the Walt Disney Company.